runnersaw/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+Video game emulation is an example of virtualization.
+For example, I have an emulator for an old Playstation on my system that uses virtualization.

 2) What is the difference between a program and a process?

+A process is an object that represents a running program.
+It contains information about what to run and the current state of the program.
+Multiple processes can be used to run one program, in which case they share program text, but each have independent states.
+It is also possible for one program to run multiple processes.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+The process abstraction creates the illusion that the process is running in its own space and doesn't have to worry about interfering with or getting interfered with by any other process.

 4) What is the kernel?

+The kernel is the part of the operating system that handles core capabilities and maintains the abstractions for the rest of the software.

 5) What is a daemon?

+A daemon is a process that runs in the background.

 ## Chapter 3